storybookjs/react-native/addons/knobs/README.md

 import '@storybook/addon-knobs/register';
 ```

-Now, write your stories with knobs.
+Now, write your stories with Knobs.

 ### With React
 ```js